KirkBrooks/FormController_demo/README.md

 If you include a helpMethod the help button is made visible and that method runs when it's clicked.

+###Alignment Guides too
+The dotted blue lines in the background of the inhereted form are for alining objects.
+They are one page 0 and set to be invisible.
+They can be removed or changed with no effect.
 ##Useful object methods
 Here are a copule of methods I find really useful for working with objects on forms.
 - **Object_get_valueText** (object name ; {subform name}) => object's value as text